-Following identification, appropriate intervention is arranged by Mrs Beth Spear, Learning Support Co-ordinator.
+Following identification, appropriate intervention is arranged by Mrs Sarah Howell-Jones, Additional Learning Needs Co-ordinator.
 This may take the form of differentiation in the classroom, additional support in the classroom, group support on a withdrawal basis, working on an intervention programme or individual help with one of the school’s Specialist Tutors.

 Parents are consulted and kept informed of recommended support and of any additional costs that may arise as a result of this, at all times.
 Advice is also sought from outside agencies for assessment, advice on planning, delivering and monitoring appropriate programmes as necessary.